-- 2. At the beginning of any meeting of Trustees or of Trustees' committees and advisory councils the Chairman will ask those present to declare any potential conflicts of interest relating specifically to the business of the meeting.
-A copy of the Register of Interests will be circulated and Members will be asked to sign in confirmation that the details are correct.
-The Company Secretary will maintain an up to date central register of interests. - 3.
+- 2. At the beginning of any meeting of Trustees or of Trustees' committees and advisory councils the Chair will ask those present to declare any potential conflicts of interest relating specifically to the business of the meeting.
+The Company Secretary will maintain an up-to-date central register of interests. - 3.
 In compliance with the provisions of the Articles of Association (§7(4), where there is a proposed financial transaction between a Trustee and the charity, or any transaction or arrangement involving Trustee benefit: - a.
 The conflicted Trustee must remove themselves from any part of a meeting where there is discussion of the circumstances of the transaction or benefit; notwithstanding the requirement to absent themselves during discussion, the Member may present statements prior to discussions taking place.
-In this policy, this provision applies equally to Trustees, Council Members and senior members of staff - b.
+In this policy, this provision applies equally to Trustees, Council Members and senior members of staff. - b.
 A conflicted Trustee may not vote on any matter relating to the transaction or benefit, and is discounted from the quorum of voting members; - c.
 The remaining Trustees will consider whether in spite of the conflict it is in the best interests to authorise the transaction or confer the benefit; - d.
 The reason for the decision will be recorded in the minutes. - 4.
-In compliance with the provisions of the Articles of Association (§9(1-3), where there is a case of a conflict of loyalty, perceived or actual, the following will apply: - a.
+In compliance with the provisions of the Articles of Association (§9(1-2), where there is a case of a conflict of loyalty, perceived or actual, the following will apply: - a.
 The remaining Trustees will consider the degree of seriousness of the conflict and decide what level of participation on the part of the conflicted person is acceptable.
-The available options might include: - the person, having registered and fully declared the interest, can otherwise participate in the decision; - the person can stay in the meetings where the decision is discussed and made but not participate; - the person should withdraw from the decision making process in the way described above.
+The available options might include: - The person, having registered and fully declared the interest, can otherwise participate in the decision; - the person can stay in the meetings where the decision is discussed and made but not participate; - the person should withdraw from the decision-making process in the way described above.
 Notwithstanding the requirement to absent themselves during discussion, the person may present statements prior to discussions taking place. - b.
 In deciding which course of action to take, Trustees undertake to: - make their decisions only in the best interests of WLT; - always protect the WLT's reputation and be aware of the impression that their actions and decisions may on have on those outside; - be able to demonstrate that they have made decisions in the best interests of WLT and independently of any competing interest - c.
 The reason for the decision is recorded in the minutes. - 5.
-The Conflicts of Interest policy will apply equally to members of Trustees' advisory councils and senior members of staff. - 6.
-All new Trustees or Council Members will be made aware of the Policy, which will be printed in the Trustees and Council Members' Handbook. - 7.
-In nominating new Trustees and Council Members, the Trustees will have regard to any potential conflicts of interest, which they will make the membership aware of prior to their election or appointment. - 8.
+The Conflicts of Interest policy will apply equally to Members and executive members of staff.

+- 6. All new Trustees or Members will be made aware of the Policy, which will be appended to the Trustees and Members' Handbook. - 7.
+In nominating new Trustees and Members, the Trustees will have regard to any potential conflicts of interest, which they will make the membership aware of prior to their election or appointment. - 8.
 The Conflicts of Interest Policy will be reviewed by Trustees every three years unless substantial changes in legislation or guidance are issued.

 Policy Owner CEO

 Policy Lead CEO/Company Secretary/COO

 Adopted By Board of Trustees

-Date 27 March 2019
+Date Sept 2022

-Next Review March 2022
+Next Review June 2025